Mapped: Final flight path of doomed Air India plane before it crashed

-Mapped: Final flight path of doomed Air India plane before it crashed with more than 240 people on board
+Mapped: Final flight path of doomed Air India plane before it crashed with 242 people on board

 The Air India flight was destined for London Gatwick airport, but was in the air for moments before crashing